Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 Main ideas:

-One should not strive for excessive education, erudition or sophistication - on the contrary, one should return to the state of "raw wood", or to the state of "baby".
+One should not strive for excessive education, increased erudition or sophistication - on the contrary, one should return to the state of “raw wood”, or to the state of a “baby”.
 All opposites are inseparable, complementary, interact with each other.
-This also applies to such opposites as life and death.
-Life is "soft" and "flexible".
-Death is "hard" and "solid".
-Best Principle solving problems in accordance with Tao is a renunciation of aggression, a concession.
+This also applies to opposites such as life and death.
+Life is “soft” and “flexible”.
+Death is "hard" and "hard".
+The best principle resolving problems in accordance with Tao is a renunciation of aggression, a concession.
 This should not be understood as a call for surrender and submission - one should strive to master the situation without making too much effort.
-The presence in a society of rigid normative ethical systems - for example, Confucianism - indicates that there are problems in it, which such a system only exacerbates, being unable to solve them.
+The presence in a society of rigid normative ethical systems - for example, Confucianism - indicates that it has problems that such a system only strengthens, being unable to resolve them.

-The central idea of Lao Tzu's philosophy was the idea of two principles - Dao and De.
+The central idea of Lao Tzu's philosophy was the idea of two principles - Tao And Dae.

-The word "Dao" in Chinese literally means "the way"; one of the most important categories of Chinese philosophy.
-However, in the Taoist philosophical system, it received a much broader metaphysical content.
-Lao Tzu uses the word "Tao" with particular care, for "Tao" is wordless, nameless, formless and immovable.
-No one, not even Lao Tzu, can define Tao.
+The word "Tao" literally means "way" in Chinese; one of the most important categories of Chinese philosophy.
+However, in the Taoist philosophical system it received a much broader metaphysical content.
+Lao Tzu uses the word "Tao" with special caution, for "Tao" is wordless, nameless, formless and motionless.
+No one, not even Lao Tzu, can define “Tao.”
 He cannot define "Tao" because to know that you do not know (everything) is greatness.
 Not knowing that you don't know (everything) is a disease.
-The word "Tao" is just a sound from Lao Tzu's lips.
+The word "Tao" is just a sound that came out of Lao Tzu's lips.
 He didn't make it up - he just said it at random.
-But when understanding arises, words will disappear - they will no longer be needed. .
-"Tao" means not only the way, but also the essence of things and the total being of the universe.
-"Dao" - universal law and Absolute.
-The very concept of "Tao" can also be interpreted materialistically: "Tao" is nature, the objective world.
+But when understanding appears, words will disappear - they will no longer be necessary. .
+“Tao” means not only the path, but also the essence of things and the total existence of the universe.
+"Tao" - universal Law and Absolute.
+The very concept of “Tao” can also be interpreted materialistically: “Tao” is nature, the objective world.

-One of the most difficult in the Chinese tradition is the concept of "De".
-On the one hand, “De” is what feeds “Tao”, makes it possible ( option from the opposite: "Tao" feeds "De", "Tao" - unlimited, "De" - defined).
-This is a kind of universal force, the principle by which the "Tao" - as the way of things, can take place.
-It is also the method by which one can practice and conform to the Tao.
+One of the most complex concepts in the Chinese tradition is the concept of “De”.
+On the one hand, “De” is what feeds “Tao” and makes it possible ( option from the opposite: “Tao” nourishes “Te”, “Tao” is limitless, “Te” is defined).
+This is a kind of universal force, a principle with the help of which “Tao” - as the way of things - can take place.
+It is also a method by which one can practice and conform to the “Tao.”
 “De” is a principle, a way of being.
-This is the possibility of the correct accumulation of "vital energy" - Qi.
-"De" - the art of properly disposing of "vital energy", correct behavior.
-But "De" is not morality in the narrow sense.
-"De" goes beyond common sense, prompting a person to release the life force from the fetters of everyday life.
-The Taoist doctrine of Wu-wei, inaction, is close to the concept of "De".
+This is also the possibility of proper accumulation of “vital energy” - Qi.
+“De” is the art of correctly using “vital energy”, correct behavior.
+But “De” is not morality in the narrow sense.
+“De” goes beyond common sense, encouraging a person to release life force from the shackles of everyday life.
+Close to the concept of “De” is the Taoist teaching about Wu-wei, non-action.

 Lao Tzu on Truth

-“The truth spoken out loud ceases to be such, for it has already lost its primary connection with the moment of truth.”
+“A truth spoken out loud ceases to be such, because it has already lost its primary connection with the moment of truth.”

-It is clear from the available written sources that Lao Tzu was a mystic and a quietist in modern understanding who taught a completely unofficial doctrine that relied solely on internal contemplation.
-Man acquires the truth by liberation from everything false in himself.
-The mystical experience completes the search for reality.
+From the available written sources it is clear that Lao Tzu was a mystic and quietist in modern understanding, who taught a completely unofficial doctrine that relied solely on internal contemplation.
+A person finds truth by liberating himself from everything false in himself.
+The mystical experience ends the search for reality.
 Lao Tzu wrote: “There is an Infinite Being who was before Heaven and Earth.
-How serene, how calm!
+How calm it is, how calm!
 It lives alone and does not change.
 It moves everything, but does not worry.
-We may consider him the universal Mother.
+We can consider him the universal Mother.
 I don't know his name.
 I call it Tao."

 Religious Taoism

-In addition to holidays in honor of countless saints, immortals and heroes, the Taoist religion pays great attention to the celebration of the main
+In addition to festivals in honor of countless saints, immortals and heroes, the Taoist religion pays great attention to the celebration of the main

-rites life cycle(the birth of children, and first of all sons, weddings, funerals), as well as the observance of fasts: tutan-zhai (post of mud and coal), huanglu-zhai (post of the yellow talisman).
-An important role is given to the celebration of the New Year (according to the lunar calendar).
-The holiday of He qi ("fusion of the spirit") is secretly celebrated, during which Taoist believers consider themselves free from any sexual restrictions, let alone prohibitions.
-Taoism pays special attention to the maintenance and preservation of male and female energies.
+rituals life cycle(the birth of children, and especially sons, weddings, funerals), as well as the observance of fasts: Tutan-zhai (fast of dirt and coal), Huanglu-zhai (fast of the yellow talisman).
+An important role is played by the celebration of the New Year (according to the lunar calendar).
+The festival of He Qi ("fusion of the spirit") is secretly celebrated, during which Taoist believers consider themselves free from any sexual restrictions, much less prohibitions.
+Taoism places special emphasis on maintaining and preserving masculinity and feminine energies.
 Taoists, like Buddhists, attach great importance to the ritual reading of the canon.
-They believe that in this way moral perfection and spiritual renewal are achieved not only of the religious community, but of society as a whole.
-In addition, the participants of the ceremony practice meditation and contemplation of religious symbols.
+They believe that in this way moral improvement and spiritual renewal are achieved not only of the religious community, but also of society as a whole.
+In addition, participants in the ritual practice meditation and contemplation of religious symbols.
 Car rental, new conditions.
-The ritual helps to focus on the main thing in Taoism - on establishing a balance between the forces of yin and yang and on achieving harmony with nature.
-Taoism "stands" on the fusion of man with nature.
+The ritual helps to focus on the main thing in Taoism - establishing a balance between the forces of yin and yang and achieving harmony with nature.
+Taoism "stands" on the merging of man with nature.
 Reading the canon also plays a huge role, since it is believed that all its participants and patrons are guaranteed recognition of merit in the spiritual world.
-The sense of beauty and the desire to merge with the Tao continues to fuel this religion today.
-Taoism rendered strong influence on literature, art, as well as on other areas of Chinese culture and science; it still pervades everything Chinese society.
+The sense of beauty and the desire to achieve union with the Tao continues to fuel this religion today.
+Taoism has had strong influence on literature, art, as well as other areas of Chinese culture and science; it still permeates everything Chinese society.
 The once closed mystical teaching moved to the level of everyday consciousness.
-For example, all Chinese medicine - acupuncture, breathing exercises, and so on - came out of Taoist practice.
-Taoism gave life to many branches of traditional medicine in China.
-Taoism still has its adherents in China, as well as in Vietnam and Taiwan, but it is impossible to establish their exact number, because a Chinese who participates in Taoist magical rites may be a devoted Buddhist.
-According to a very rough estimate, by the end of the 20th century, the most zealous Taoists numbered about 20 million people.
+For example, all Chinese medicine - acupuncture, breathing exercises, etc. - came out of Taoist practice.
+Taoism gave birth to many areas of traditional medicine in China.
+Taoism still has its adherents in China, as well as in Vietnam and Taiwan, but their exact number is impossible to determine, because a Chinese person participating in Taoist magical rituals may be a devoted Buddhist.
+According to a very rough estimate, by the end of the 20th century the most zealous Taoists numbered about 20 million people.

-Taoism views the human body as the sum of the energy flows of the organized substance qi, which is analogous to blood or "life force".
+Taoism views the human body as a sum of energy flows of the organized substance qi, which is analogous to blood or "life force".
 The flow of qi energy in the body correlates with the flow of qi energy in the environment and is subject to change.
-In its concentrated form, chi energy is a kind of seed called jing.
-This term is sometimes used to refer to sex hormones, but can also refer to a much more subtle area of sexual energy, manifesting itself in the form of emotional and mental reactions.
-Qi is the inhaled air, later the spirit pneuma) and even some subtlest substance of the spirit, mind or consciousness - shen.
-Taoism points to a close relationship between the body, mind and environment.
+In concentrated form, chi energy is a kind of seed called jing.
+This term is sometimes used to refer to sex hormones, but can also refer to a much more subtle area of sexual energy that manifests itself in emotional and mental reactions.
+Qi represents inhaled air, later spirit pneuma) and even some subtle substance of spirit, mind or consciousness - shen.
+Taoism points to the close connection between body, mind and environment.
 Many principles of Chinese medicine and various psychophysical practices follow from this postulate.
-The management of qi energy has received a direction in breathing exercises.
-Concentrating, a person had to connect his qi energy with the natural qi energy.
-Gymnastics made it possible to improve one's internal qi energy in order to achieve longevity and increase human capabilities.
-Tai Chi Chuan exercises embody the principles formulated in the Tao Te Ching, the most important text of Taoism.
-It is designed to provide concentrations of jing energy in order to resist the enemy, relying on the power of the earth and the energy of sky qi.
+The management of qi energy received direction in breathing exercises.
+While concentrating, a person had to combine his qi energy with the natural qi energy.
+Gymnastics made it possible to improve one’s internal qi energy to achieve longevity and increase human capabilities.
+Tai Chi Chuan gymnastics embodies the principles established in the Tao Te Ching, the most important text of Taoism.
+It is designed to provide concentrations of jing energy in order to resist the enemy, relying on the power of the earth and the qi energy of the sky.
 Medicine, also using qi energy, restoring the body with the help of acupuncture.
-Manuscripts (atlases) were created in which meridians were shown - invisible lines along which blood and qi energy flow.
-Through these channels, the vital organs are nourished, and the balance of yin and yang forces is maintained.
+Manuscripts (atlases) were created that showed meridians - invisible lines along which blood and qi energy flow.
+Vital organs are nourished through these channels and the balance of yin and yang forces is maintained.
 These atlases were considered relics and kept away from prying eyes.

 Rituals and ceremonies

-The Taoist religion is characterized by colorful festivities, the cult of ancestors, belief in the world of spirits and magical rituals associated with all areas of life - from buying a house to treating ailments.
-In this religion, there are various kinds of rituals, holidays and meetings.
-Belonging to a certain clan or family here symbolizes the rituals of the life cycle and sacrifices to ancestors, and the connection of a person with society - the celebration of the New Year, renewal rituals and numerous cults that are dedicated to the most important deities. rental best cars.
+The religion of Taoism is characterized by colorful festivals, the cult of ancestors, belief in the world of spirits and magical rituals, related to all areas of life - from buying a house to treating ailments.
+In this religion there are various kinds of rituals, holidays and meetings.
+Belonging to a particular clan or family here symbolizes rituals of the life cycle and sacrifices to ancestors, and a person’s connections with society - New Year celebrations, renewal rituals and numerous cults that are dedicated to the most important deities.
+Rental best cars.
 The meaning of numerous religious rites and rituals is the desire to achieve harmony of fundamental forces - yin and yang in nature, man and society.
-In houses, to protect against evil spirits, amulets depicting yin and yang symbols surrounded by eight trigrams were hung out (trigrams are eight combinations of interrupted yin and solid yang lines.)
-They were especially popular before the celebration of the Chinese New Year, when people tried to clean their homes from the influence of the yin force and ensure the patronage of the yang force for the entire coming year.
-In late January - early February, the Chinese begin preparations for the New Year.
-They do a general cleaning in the houses, hang red decorations everywhere (it is believed that they bring happiness), give children new clothes and toys.
-The celebration of the New Year lasts for several days.
-Shops and various enterprises do not work, people walk on the street, fireworks are arranged.
-The symbol of the power of heaven and the highest manifestation of yang power is a dragon flying across the sky.
-In general, according to popular beliefs, dragons were the lords of rain and could take on a variety of guises, for example, they turned into clouds, a beautiful woman or a source.
-One of the important practical elements related to the daily religious life of people is Feng Shui (or geomancy).
-Feng Shui is the ability to determine habitats favorable for the living and the dead, where the flows of vital qi energy move freely.
-Geomancers, who are very popular, give advice on choosing the most favorable places.
-Houses and settlements must be built according to these rules, the interaction of which gives rise to the world in all its diversity of forms and ensures the harmony of the forces of yin and yang.
-The most famous and popular deities in Taoism are Zao-wang and Shouxin.
-Zao-wang is the deity of the hearth, he and his wife constantly look after the life of family members.
-According to legend, they report the results of their annual observations on New Year's Eve to the heavenly sovereign Yudi.
-In the folk religion, Yudi is the supreme ruler, to whom the entire universe is subordinate: earth, sky, the underworld, as well as all spirits and gods.
+In homes, to protect against evil spirits, amulets depicting yin and yang symbols surrounded by eight trigrams were hung (trigrams are eight combinations of broken yin and solid yang lines.)
+They were especially popular before the celebration of the Chinese New Year, when people tried to cleanse their homes from the influence of yin power and ensure the protection of yang power for the entire coming year.
+At the end of January - beginning of February, the Chinese begin preparations for the New Year.
+Houses are thoroughly cleaned, red decorations are hung everywhere (they are believed to bring happiness), and children are given new clothes and toys.
+The New Year celebration continues for several days.
+Shops and various businesses are closed, people walk on the street, and fireworks are displayed.
+A symbol of the power of heaven and the highest manifestation of yang power is a dragon flying across the sky.
+In general, according to popular beliefs, dragons were the lords of rain and could take on a variety of forms, for example, they turned into clouds, a beautiful woman or a spring.
+One of the important practical elements associated with the daily religious life of people is Feng Shui (or geomancy).
+Feng Shui is the ability to determine favorable habitats for the living and the dead, where the flows of vital energy qi move freely.
+Advice on choosing the most favorable places is given by geomancers, who are very popular.
+Houses and settlements must be built according to these rules, the interaction of which creates the world in all the diversity of its forms and ensures the harmony of the forces of yin and yang.
+The most famous and popular deities in Taoism are Tsao-wang and Shousin.
+Tsao-wang is the deity of the home; he and his wife constantly look after the lives of family members.
+According to legend, they report the results of their annual observations to Emperor Yudi in heaven on New Year's Day.
+In folk religion, Yudi is the supreme ruler, to whom the entire universe is subordinate: earth, sky, underworld, as well as all spirits and gods.
 The deity Shoushin is the deity of longevity.
-He was depicted as an old man holding a staff in one hand, to which a gourd (a symbol of the prosperity of offspring) and a paper scroll (a symbol of longevity) are tied, and in the other hand a peach, which is also a symbol of long life, inside which sits a hatched chick.
+He was depicted as an old man holding a staff in one hand, to which was tied a gourd (a symbol of prosperity for offspring) and a paper scroll (a symbol of longevity), and in the other hand a peach, also a symbol of long life, with a hatched chick sitting inside.

 : Lao Tzu was born in the kingdom of Chu in southern China.
-Most During his life he served as the custodian of the royal library of the state of Zhou, where he met with Confucius.
-At an advanced age, he left the country for the west.
-When he reached the border outpost, its chief, Yin Xi, asked Lao Tzu to tell him about his teachings.
-Lao Tzu complied with his request by writing the text "Tao Te Ching" (The Canon of the Way and its Good Power).
+Most During his life, he served as the custodian of the royal library of the Zhou state, where he met Confucius.
+In old age he left the country for the west.
+When he reached the border outpost, its chief Yin Xi asked Lao Tzu to tell him about his teachings.
+Lao Tzu fulfilled his request by writing the text “Tao Te Ching” (Canon of the Way and its Good Power).

-According to another legend, Master Lao Tzu came to China from India, discarding his history, he appeared before the Chinese completely clean, without his past, as if reborn.
+According to another legend, Master Lao Tzu came to China from India, discarding his history, he appeared before the Chinese completely pure, without his past, as if born again.

 Many modern researchers question the very existence of Lao Tzu.
-Some suggest that he may have been an older contemporary of Confucius, about whom, unlike Confucius, there is no reliable historical or biographical information in the sources.
-There is even a version that Lao Tzu and Confucius are the same person.
-There are suggestions that Lao Tzu could be the author of the Taoist philosophical treatise "Tao Te Ching", if he lived in the IV-III centuries.
+Some suggest that he could be an older contemporary of Confucius, about whom - unlike Confucius - there is no reliable information of either a historical or biographical nature in the sources.
+There is even a version that Lao Tzu and Confucius are one person.
+There are suggestions that Lao Tzu could be the author of the Taoist philosophical treatise “Tao Te Ching” if he lived in the 4th-3rd centuries.
 BC e.

 Lao Tzu about himself.
 Here is what the Tao Te Ching says in the first person: